Super-low interest rates disappear from mortgage comparison sites

 · *Mortgage refinancing applications spiked 79% from the previous week, according to data released Wednesday from the Mortgage Bankers Association. *

 ·...
-Business Insider Also reported by •HousingWire •Newsmax
+Business Insider Also reported by •HousingWire